simzes/simzes.github.io/_posts/2019-12-3-understanding-the-mill-speed-formula.md

 ![](public/images/mill-speed-formula/al-example-formula.svg)

-(1200 is a better speed for a carbide end mill.)

 ---
 The mechanism of the formula is a geometric transformation of the cutting speed for use with a radial tool: the cutting speed is a property of the material being cut, expressed in feet per minute, and gives the speed that a (reasonably loaded) tool edge should move against the material.
 The formula yields the spindle speed, in rotations per minute, that will preserve this condition.